 A guide to burying ashes

-Whilst many people choose to scatter cremation ashes, burying them in a grave is a popular alternative and can be a fairly straightforward process.
-This guide will explore all of the options you have if you wish to bury your loved one’s ashes.
+Whilst many people choose to scatter the ashes of a loved one in a special place, burying ashes in a graveyard is a popular alternative and can be a fairly straightforward process.
+This guide will explore all the options you have if you’re considering burying ashes from a cremation.

-Burying ashes in a grave
+Burying Ashes in a Cemetery

 How to bury ashes in a cemetery or churchyard

+If you are thinking of burying ashes in a graveyard or burying ashes in a cemetery or churchyard, you’ll be required to sign a burial plot application form which is typically issued by your local council or cemetery.
 Once you’ve signed this form, you’ll need to purchase an ‘exclusive right of burial’.
 This is typically purchased for a period of 75 years and will have certain conditions attached to it, depending on what type of grave it is.

-If your family already owns the exclusive rights of burial for a grave, and you can produce either the deed of exclusive rights of burial or evidence that you are the proper person to have the burial rights, then arrangements can be made for an interment to take place.
+If your family already owns the exclusive rights of burial for a grave, and you can produce either the deed of exclusive rights of burial or evidence that you are the proper person to have the burial rights, then arrangements can be made for an internment to take place.

 Your local Dignity Funeral Director will be on hand to help you check local regulations and availability when choosing a grave or burial plot, also known as a 'cemetery plot', for your loved one.

-If you would like burial plots which are next to each other, you can enquire about purchasing or reserving multiple plots.
+If you would like burial plots that are next to each other, you can enquire about purchasing or reserving multiple plots.
 If this is the case, please speak to the local authorities about buying a plot and to talk through their specific rules and regulations.

-Burying ashes in a garden of remembrance
+Burying Ashes in a Garden of Remembrance

+Most cemeteries and crematoria in the UK have gardens of remembrance for the burial of ashes.
+A range of memorials are available to help remember your loved one; these include plaques, benches and trees.
 There’s also the option of an above-ground burial for cremation ashes.
 A columbarium is a type of mausoleum built to contain cremation urns and can be found in some cemeteries and crematoria across the UK.

-On average, burial charges in the UK add up to £1,797*.
+The cost of burying ashes varies depending on what options you choose.
+On average, burial charges in the UK add up to £1,797.
 These charges cover the exclusive right of burial and the interment fee, which is for the preparation of the burial plot or grave.